End-to-end One-shot Human Parsing: Experiments

 We compare our model EOP-Net with POPNet~\cite{he2021progressive} and six customized OS3 baselines in Table~\ref{tab:atr}, Table~\ref{tab:lip}, and Table~\ref{tab:cihp} on ATR-OS, LIP-OS, and CIHP-OS datasets respectively (we compare the mIoU averaged from the two folds).

-We can observe that our proposed EOP-Net outperforms the contenders by large margins, including the preliminary version POPNet~\cite{he2021progressive}.
+We observe that our proposed EOP-Net outperforms the contenders by large margins, including the preliminary version POPNet~\cite{he2021progressive}.
 For example, EOP-Net achieves a gain of 5.1\% and 4.2\% on the $C_{novel}$ mIoU and $C_{human}$ mIoU for $k$-way OSHP from POPNet~\cite{he2021progressive} on the CIHP-OS dataset (Table~\ref{tab:cihp}).
 The performance gain comes from applying the end-to-end human parsing framework that shares semantic information across different granularities and employing the auxiliary prototype-level contrastive that separates the similar human classes in the feature space.
+We also empirically find that the SOTA method PerSAM largely falls behind EOP-Net on all datasets.
+Furthermore, through visualizations in Figure~\ref{fig:persam} (Figure~5 of the revised manuscript), we observe that although PerSAM has strong segmentation capabilities, it still struggles with the challenging OSHP task and produces trivial solutions covering the entire human body instead of accurately segmenting fine-grained human parts.
+We conjecture that due to OSHP's challenges of small sizes and similar parts, PerSAM fails to build good human class representations.
+In contrast, our EOP-Net enhances these representations with specific designs of the end-to-end human parsing framework and prototype-level contrastive learning and thus obtains better results.
+In the future, we can incorporate PerSAM with effective designs in our EOP-Net and parameter-efficient fine-tuning to better exploit the SAM foundation models and generate robust OSHP predictions.

-However on the CIHP-OS dataset, POPNet~\cite{he2021progressive} gets better results for $1$-way OSHP.
+However, on the CIHP-OS dataset, POPNet~\cite{he2021progressive} gets better results for $1$-way OSHP.
 The reason is that CIHP-OS contains more challenging poses and occlusions with multiple persons in a scene, which makes learning the human foreground in the coarse-grained metric space challenging.
 POPNet~\cite{he2021progressive} hence has more advantages for employing more parameters in different stages.
-In contrast, for $k$-way OSHP, since the semantic information for $k$ classes are provided, EOP-Net can better utilize the extra semantic information to refine the human foreground with the end-to-end human parsing framework and achieve better performance.
+In contrast, for $k$-way OSHP, since the semantic information for $k$ classes is provided, EOP-Net can better utilize the extra semantic information to refine the human foreground with the end-to-end human parsing framework and achieve better performance.